blatant-trapdoor/ZeusMC-In-Game-Guide/ZeusMC-In-Game-Guide.md

 <br>

-You got to pick a job; your choices are:
+You got to pick a job, or you'll be poor forever; your choices are:

 <br>